build-on-aws/content/posts/data-processing-with-kafka-streams-stateless-operations/index.md

 **selectKey**

-[selectKey](https://kafka.apache.org/32/javadoc/org/apache/kafka/streams/kstream/KStream.html#selectKey(org.apache.kafka.streams.kstream.KeyValueMapper)) allows you to derive a new key (it can have a different data type as well) with the help of a `KeyValueMapper`.
+With the help of a `KeyValueMapper`, [selectKey](https://kafka.apache.org/32/javadoc/org/apache/kafka/streams/kstream/KStream.html#selectKey(org.apache.kafka.streams.kstream.KeyValueMapper)) allows you to derive a new key with a different data type.

 ```java
 StreamsBuilder builder = new StreamsBuilder();